Phycocyanin: benefits, dosage, contraindications

 Precautions

-Breastfeeding woman: avoid
+Breastfeeding women: avoid

-Pregnant woman: avoid
+Pregnant women: avoid

 Contraindications

-Autoimmune diseases: forbidden
+Autoimmune diseases: contraindicated

-Phycocyanin stimulates the immune system which could worsen autoimmune diseases.
+Phycocyanin stimulates the immune system, which could worsen autoimmune diseases.